Black Swan Event

 3. Observers are eager to explain and speculate on how it could have been predicted before it occurred.

-The Black Swan Theory, also known as the Theory of Black Swan Events, can be traced back to a Latin phrase used by the Roman poet Juvenal in the 2nd century.
+The term “black swan” can be traced back to a Latin phrase used by the Roman poet Juvenal in the 2nd century.
 He described something as a “black swan event” using the phrase “in terris nigroque simillima cygno rara avis,” which means “an unusual bird in the lands that looks a lot like a black swan.”
 This proverb was coined at a time when black swans were believed to be non-existent.

 To address the crisis, the US government implemented the Troubled Asset Relief Program (TARP), a program worth approximately $1 trillion aimed at bailing out large banks and restoring liquidity to the economy.
-In order to prevent a recurrence of the 2008 crisis, governments worldwide tightened regulations for financial institutions, making it more challenging for them to take on certain types and amounts of debt.
+This crisis prompted governments worldwide to tighten regulations for financial institutions to prevent a recurrence, making it more challenging for them to take on certain types and amounts of debt.

 Leave a Reply